Skip to main content

 You might have several automations under this trigger as part of your onboarding process.
 E.g after their first week/ first month and first 3 months perhaps there is a coach task to do a 1-1 check-in / review with the member etc.

-Once you have started making a library of automation, you can search through these to easily use them again.
+Once you have started making a library of automations, you can search through these to easily use them again to save yourself time adding new automations, or when building out bespoke journey types.

 If these were automations for a different journey, for example our 'Customer Retention' journey, we will build out different types of automations.
 For example, in a customer specific journey type we would have 'Customer New' as our first automation trigger so that this customer gets communications from us as soon as they convert to a customer in the criteria of the specific journey you've created.